smyachenkov/blog/content/posts/two-and-half-years-in-gamedev.md

 I'm not even starting on in-house engines.
 Those things can vary so much and their tooling can be in any state, from state-of-the art masterpiece to mash of ideas a working together by a pure miracle, and unsurprisingly, it often leans towards the second one.

-I heard from an acquittance who worked in a mobile puzzle games company (match-3, hidden-object, that kind) that they relatively successfully leveraged AI for testing their games, and it worked well due to a more limited scope of the game.
+I heard from an acquaintance who worked in a mobile puzzle games company (match-3, hidden-object, that kind) that they relatively successfully leveraged AI for testing their games, and it worked well due to a more limited scope of the game.

 **Hardware & Platforms**